Couleurs sur Paris

 Couleurs sur Paris is the fourth album by the French covers band Nouvelle Vague, released 16 November 2010.
 The album is the group's first to be sung mostly in French, consisting largely of covers of French new wave and post-punk songs from the 1970s and 1980s.

-The album attracted mixed reviews in the French-speaking press.
+When the album was reissued on (limited edition) vinyl in 2020, it was retitled Version Française.

 Release

 The album peaked at number 52 in the French album charts, spending a total of 9 weeks in the top 200.
 It reached number 35 in Greece, number 73 in Switzerland, and number 47 in Belgium (Walloon chart).

+The album attracted mixed reviews in the French-speaking press.